 1. Internet-Enabled Components

 Probably the most important development in the home theater experience in the past year or so, is the rapid integration of internet content into the home theater experience.
-This year, the flood of new internet-enabled products, including TVs, Blu-ray Disc Players, Home Theater Receivers, and standalone Network Media Players/Extenders, allow consumers to access audio/video content from the internet via a home network.
+This year, the flood of new internet-enabled products, including TVs (referred to as Smart TVs), Blu-ray Disc Players, Home Theater Receivers, and both standalone and HDMI plug-in Network Media Players/Streamers, allow consumers to access audio/video content from the internet via a home network.
 If you have a high-speed internet service and a router, you have the basic infrastructure to get going.

 For more details on integrating the internet into home theater, check out my Guide to Internet Home Theater and Network Media Players

 Blu-ray disc players are everywhere now, from standalone units, as part of new home theater-in-box systems, and even being incorporated into TV combos.
 In addition, with prices of an increasing number of Blu-ray disc players now coming in well below $199, and some basic playing coming in as lower than $99, there is no longer a price barrier to overcome, especially if you are replacing an older DVD player.
 Watch for additional promotions that include free Blu-ray disc movies with a purchase of select Blu-ray Disc players and also "buy an HDTV and get a free Blu-ray Disc Player" offers.
 Also, check for promotions that include reduced prices for some popular Blu-ray disc movies when you purchase a Blu-ray Disc player.
 It is expected that Blu-ray disc player and Blu-ray movie promotions will be abundant this holiday season.